Iowa OSHA Training

 Iowa's leading cause of workplace fatalities has recently been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.

 The most cited standard, which also receives the highest penalties, is for fall prevention in construction.
-Falls commonly causes serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.
+Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.

 Further Reading and Resources